rach7777/monax-may/content/blog/2015/2015-12-31-on-blockchain-clients-in-2016.md

 As we reflect on what has been accomplished by the blockchain community in 2015 and look forward to 2016 I'm forced to reflect on where we are in blockchain-land.

 This post is a fairly technical post which will look at two critical aspects of blockchain client design moving forward.
-We will cover how Eris will be approaching an increase to the modularity of our blockchain client: eris:db, as well as how we approach permissioning which is essential for properly running anything but a public blockchain.
+We will cover how Monax will be approaching an increase to the modularity of our blockchain client: eris:db, as well as how we approach permissioning which is essential for properly running anything but a public blockchain.

 ## Increasing Modularity

-One of the most important aspects of blockchain-ing which we have been pursuing for a long time at Eris is the idea of breaking down the monolithic tendencies of blockchains into a more modular format.
+One of the most important aspects of blockchain-ing which we have been pursuing for a long time at Monax is the idea of breaking down the monolithic tendencies of blockchains into a more modular format.

 In the Fall of 2014 Ethan and I were already telling Zach how we wanted to take a ninja sword to all of the pieces of the blockchain client.